 So is your website.

-So is your business card, your invoice, your PowerPoint template.
+Your business card, your invoice, your PowerPoint template too.

 So is your HR policy.

 So is your culture and your communication.

 Everything you do is part of your brand.